RealTschoegl/opensourcebootcamp/_posts/2014-03-12-lesson-hashes.markdown

 => {"Led Zeppelin"=>"Kashmir", "Nena"=>"99 Luft Ballons", "Nirvana"=>"Where Did You Sleep Last Night", "Modest Mouse"=>"Satin in a Coffin"}
 {% endhighlight %}

 Now this is just data storage.
-What if I want to print it out to console?
+What if I want to print it out so the user can see it?
 What can I do?
-Well, we can create a small method:
+Well, we can create a small method that takes each key-value pair form the hash and prints it in a format we like:

 {% highlight irb linenos %}
 irb(main):005:0> playlist.each {|key,value| puts "#{key}: #{value}."}